opentx/opentx.github.io/downloads.md

 ### OpenTX 2.3 branch

 Latest OpenTX major version with added support for the FrSky X10 Express, X9D+ 2019, X-Lite S/Pro, X9 Lite and Jumper T12 radios, the new FrSky ACCESS system, and lots of new features including significant latency improvements with FrSky radios/modules.
 Please read [this page](http://www.open-tx.org/2019/09/27/opentx-2.3.0) for more details about other changes.
-As usual with each major release new sound packs are needed, information is on the page.
+As usual with each major release new SD card contents are needed, information is on the page.

 <ul class="posts">